-Human-to-human transmission of MARV is through direct contact with blood and/or bodily fluids of infected persons.
-MARV does not spread in a similar way as SARS-CoV2 (causative agent of COVID-19).
-Therefore, healthcare workers, family members or friends in close contact with infected people, other close contacts of confirmed or suspected MVD cases, persons that attended funerals of persons that are suspected or confirmed to have MVD, are at high risk.

-MVD is a zoonotic disease which means that it is harbored in nature in an animal host.
-Research has shown that the Rousettus aegyptiacus (Egyptian fruit) bats are natural hosts of the virus.
+Human-to-human transmission of MARV is through direct contact with the blood and/or bodily fluids of infected persons.
+Therefore, healthcare workers, family members or friends in close contact with infected people, other close contacts of confirmed or suspected MVD cases, and persons who attended funerals of persons that are suspected or confirmed to have MVD, are at high risk.
+MVD is a zoonotic disease, the Rousettus aegyptiacus (Egyptian fruit) bats are natural hosts of the virus.
 These bats prefer habitation in caves and similar structures such as mines.
-In previous outbreaks, miners working in caves inhabited by these bats and visitors to these caves were diagnosed with MVD.
+In previous outbreaks, miners working in caves inhabited by these bats and visitors to these caves were affected.